uvishere/hello-australia/CLAAT.md

 Follow these steps to set up your development environment:

 1. **Login to Coder:** Go to [Coder](https://coder.pageupinternal.cloud) and sign in with your credentials.
-2. **Create a workspace:** Use the "AI Workbench" template to create a new workspace.
+2. **Create a workspace:** Use the ".NET Workbench" template to create a new workspace.
 This template comes pre-configured with the tools you'll need.
-3. **Open your code editor:** Launch VS Code, Cursor, or your preferred editor.
+3. **Open your code editor:** Launch VS Code or Cursor.
 Make sure it is connected to your Coder workspace.
 4. _(Optional Placeholder: Add screenshots or a video walkthrough for workspace setup)_

 > **Why this matters:** Setting up your workspace correctly ensures you have all the tools and permissions needed for the rest of the workshop.